python/cpython/Doc/library/turtle.rst

 It contains:

-- a set of 15 demo scripts demonstrating differet features of the new module :mod:`turtle`
+- a set of 15 demo scripts demonstrating different features of the new module :mod:`turtle`
 - a demo viewer :file:`turtleDemo.py` which can be used to view the sourcecode of the scripts and run them at the same time.
 14 of the examples can be